Department Faculty and Staff

 Sandra Deane is a Senior Speech Language Pathologist at Stanford Hospital and Clinics working in Acute Critical Care with previous clinical positions at John Muir Hospital, Walnut Creek and St. Rose Hospital, Hayward.
 She graduated Summa Cum Laude from California State University Hayward (now CSUEB) with a Bachelor of Science in Speech Pathology and Audiology and a Master of Science in Speech Pathology and Audiology in 2004.
 She has considerable experience working in a private clinic and elementary school setting providing assessment and treatment for children with speech, language, voice, and swallowing disorders.
 She currently is a Lecturer at CSUEB and teaches the Dysphagia Class at California State University East Bay.
 She became a Board Recognized Specialist in Swallowing and Swallowing Disorders in 2011 and earned the designation of Registered MBSImP Clinician (Modified Barium swallowing Impairment Profile) in 2012.

 Jennifer Henderson Sabes has been teaching at CSU East Bay since 2008.
 Her clinical interests and research are primarily focused on auditory rehabilitation and tinnitus management.
 She is a Clinical and Research Audiologist at the University of California San Francisco and co-developed the LACE (Listening and Communication Enhancement) auditory rehabilitation program.
 Jennifer has authored papers in both peer-reviewed and professional publications as well as book chapters.
-She completed her Audiology degree at The George Washington University and pursued post-graduate education and training in auditory neuroscience at Arizona State University.
+She completed her Audiology degree at The George Washington University and is pursuing post-graduate education and training in auditory neuroscience at Arizona State University.

 Department Clinical Staff